Danack/RfcCodex/rfc_attitudes.md

 ## Why I wrote this document

-PHP is a language that is evolving, and so the view people have on an idea will also evolve over time.
+PHP is a language that is evolving, and so how people will view an idea will also evolve over time.
 A good example of this is the attitude towards union types.

 The RFC [Union types](https://wiki.php.net/rfc/union_types) in 2015 failed 11 - 18.